 Designing public health programs that raise the health status, self-sufficiency, and health leadership of Native peoples with Johns Hopkins Center for American Indian Health – Great Lakes Hub.

 Increasing health and social connectedness among young families with the Lincoln Park Children and Families Collaborative.

 Building programs to celebrate youth and support their families through one-on-one mentorship and community engagement with Mentor North.

 Leveraging partnerships to enhance coordination and support of community health promotion efforts and reducing mortality from the opioid crisis with the St. Louis County Health Department.

-Uniting groups and individuals working on food systems in Northeastern Minnesota to identify models that alleviate hunger, increase access to food, and support locally-produced food with the University of Minnesota Extension.
+Uniting groups and individuals working on food systems and low income housing in Northeastern Minnesota to identify models that alleviate hunger with locally sourced foods and create affordable housing solutions with the University of Minnesota Extension.